2026 Multiple Mini Interview Guide: How to Approach MMIs with Confidence

 How Many Interview Stations Are Part of an MMI?

-The number of stations you’ll face varies from school to school.
-You could face anywhere from 6 to 12 MMI stations, though you will typically face 8 to 10.
+The number of stations varies by school.
+You could face anywhere from 6 to 12 MMI stations, though 8 to 10 is typical.

 How Long Is Each MMI Station?

 Don’t feel like you need to fill the whole time with your answer.
-Give a comprehensive response while also being clear and succinct.
-There’s nothing wrong with finishing before the time limit, so long as you’ve fully answered the question.
+Give a clear, complete response.
+Finishing early is fine, as long as you’ve fully answered the question.

 When Should I Start Preparing for MMIs?

-Learn more with our guide to Multiple Mini Interview Attire: How to Dress for MMIs.
+See our full breakdown: Multiple Mini Interview Attire: How to Dress for MMIs.

 How Do You Succeed in Teamwork Stations?